aws/amazon-vpc-cni-k8s/README.md

 Default: None

 Specifies the number of free IPv4(/28) prefixes that the `ipamd` daemon should attempt to keep available for pod assignment on the node.
 Setting to a non-positive value is same as setting this to 0 or not setting the variable.

+For Windows nodes, use `--windows-warm-prefix-target` flag or set the `WARM_WINDOWS_PREFIX_TARGET` environment variable instead.
+The behavior is identical to `WARM_PREFIX_TARGET` but applies specifically to Windows nodes.
+When using the Helm chart, these are configured via `warmPrefixTarget` and `warmWindowsPrefixTarget` values respectively.

 This environment variable works when `ENABLE_PREFIX_DELEGATION` is set to `true` and is overridden when `WARM_IP_TARGET` and `MINIMUM_IP_TARGET` are configured.

 #### `DISABLE_NETWORK_RESOURCE_PROVISIONING` (v1.9.1+)